TeleLi puLaya (Black Oak) Campground

 Double Site: $60 per night

-The Forest Service operates the TeleLi puLaya Campground and charges the following fees: New campsite fee prices, 2024 & 2025 $25 per night and fee raises to $30 per night in 2026.
+The Forest Service operates the TeleLi puLaya Campground and charges the following fees: New campsite fee prices, the fee is $30 per night (new fee as of 2026), double site is $60 per night.
 The America the Beautiful, Interagency Senior and Access Passes are honored and receive 50% off the nightly rate.
 Only applicable to the single site the pass holder occupies.
 Pass number must be written on fee envelope.
 The Interagency Annual and Volunteer passes do not provide any discounts on camping.

 Getting There